 Law School Access

 Southwestern is a private institution.
-Everyone is required to wear a CDC-compliant face mask at all times while indoors on campus.
-Acceptable masks do not include a neck gaiter, scarf, ski mask, balaclava, bandana, turtleneck, collar, or single layer of fabric.
-Face shields are not a replacement for masks but may be worn with a facemask for additional protection.
-The law library is currently open to the following groups upon presentation of proper identification: current students, faculty, staff, and alumni.
-The Career Services Office is open to currently enrolled students and recent graduates, by appointment only.
+Only students, employees, and authorized alumni with valid Southwestern identification cards and invited guests may enter the campus.
+Southwestern has adopted a phase-based system to determine when and where individuals will be required to wear masks indoors on our campus.
+While masks are not required under the Green (Low) Phase, use of a K95, KN95, or KF94 masks are highly recommended.
+Masks may be required under the Yellow Phase and are required under the Red Phase in accordance with our indoor masking policy.
+The law library is open to current students, faculty, staff, and alumni.
+The Career Services Office is only open to currently enrolled students and recent graduates by appointment.
 The Residences at 7th is open only to residents and their guests, and authorized employees and agents of Southwestern.
-The remaining law school property and facilities are open only to students, faculty and staff who are currently enrolled or employed.
-Any other person who enters the campus and refuses to leave upon the request of the Dean or her agents may be guilty of a misdemeanor (Sec.
+The remaining law school property and facilities are open only to students, faculty, and staff who are currently enrolled or employed, and invited guests.
+Any other person who enters the campus and refuses to leave upon the request of the Dean or their agent may be guilty of a misdemeanor (Sec.
 602 of the Penal Code of the State of California).

 VISITOR ACCESS – Administrative Buildings